These inheritance tax (IHT) rules apply for anyone passing away on or after 9th October

 There are special circumstances where it is possible for a couple exploit 3 or even

-this could apply to you then you definitely need our detailed advice.
+If you think this could apply to you then you definitely need our detailed advice.

 When the IHT rules were changed many newspapers said that the Nil Rate Band for couples